DanWahlin/CopilotAdventures/Challenges/2-Intermediate/The-Celestial-Alignment-of-Lumoria.md

 The planets are already sorted in order of their distance from the Lumorian Sun.

 2. **Light Dynamics:**
-- If a smaller planet is behind a larger planet (relative to the Lumorian Sun), it will be in the shadow and will receive no light.
+- If a smaller planet is behind a larger planet (relative to the Lumorian Sun), it will be in the shadow and will receive no light (`None`).
+- If a larger planet is behind a smaller planet (relative to the Lumorian Sun), it will have `Partial` light.
-- If a planet is in the shadow of multiple planets, it will be marked as 'None (Multiple Shadows)'.
+- If a planet is in the shadow of multiple planets, it will be marked as `None (Multiple Shadows)`.
 - If two planets are of similar size and are near each other in alignment, they might partially eclipse each other, but for simplicity, you can consider them both to receive full light.

 3. **Output:**
-    - Your system should output a list of planets and the light intensity they receive: Full, Partial, None, or None (Multiple Shadows).
+    - Your system should output a list of planets and the light intensity they receive: `Full`, `Partial`, `None`, or `None (Multiple Shadows)`.

 ### Constraints: